 What questions to ask pupils to measure their affective domain?

-As we deliver 1-to-1 interventions on a weekly basis, usually for a minimum of 12-14 weeks, this gives us a great opportunity to see how pupils affective domain changes across that time period.
+As we deliver one to one lessons on a weekly basis, usually for a minimum of 12-14 weeks, this gives us a great opportunity to see how pupils affective domain changes across that time period.

 To do this we ask every one of our pupils to indicate how much they agree or disagree with 13 key statements at the start and end of all of our intervention programmes.

 For each statement the pupil must answer on a scale from Strongly Disagree/Never (1) – Strongly Agree / Always (5).
 These include statements like “I concentrate hard in maths”, “I like learning new things in maths”, and “If I make a mistake, I work until I have fixed it”.

 These statements are designed to give us insight into four different aspects of attitude: